Jonathan2251/lbd/source/funccall.rst

 Functions storeRegToStack() Cpu0SEInstrInfo.cpp,
-storeRegToStackSlot() of Cpu0InstrInfo.cpp are handling the registers spill during register allocation process.
+storeRegToStackSlot() of Cpu0InstrInfo.cpp are handling the registers spilling during register allocation process.
 Since each local variable connecting to a frame index,  ".addFrameIndex(FI). addImm(Offset).addMemOperand(MMO); where Offset is 0" in storeRegToStack().
 The loadRegFromStackSlot() and loadRegFromStack() will be used in future and we add them at this point in advance.

-The JSUB and JALR defined in Cpu0InstrInfo.td as above all use Cpu0JmpLink node.
+Both JSUB and JALR defined in Cpu0InstrInfo.td as above use Cpu0JmpLink node.
 They are distinguishable since JSUB use "imm" operand while JALR uses register operand.